aws-ia/cloudformation-gitlab-resource-providers/docs/dev/README.md

 * Edit the properties in `gitlab-xxxx-yyyy.json` as appropriate.
 * Run `cfn generate`.
 * Edit the `XxxxResourceHandler` and `XxxxCrudlLiveTest` to do the right thing for this resource.
+* Copy SAM tests from another project and edit to do the right thing for this resource.
 * Create an example in `docs-extra/example.yaml` and test it (as above).